gnulib/demo-adk-app/README.md

 <summary>Test frontend setup locally</summary>

-1. _Once backend looks good, start frontend to interact with local agent service:_
+> _Once backend looks good, start frontend to interact with local agent service:_

 ```bash
 (cd frontend; npm run start)
 ```
 > _(above command uses `REACT_APP_BACKEND_URL` from `frontend/.env` file, and assumption is that local backend is running and listening on the same port mentioned in that variable.
 If port is different then modify the entry in `frontend/.env` file accordingly)_

-1. _(make sure that you have test user created as mentioned in project setup above)_
+> _(make sure that you have test user created as mentioned in [Firebase Setup](docs/FIREBASE_SETUP.md) above)_

-1. _Interact with the app frontend and confirm connectivity and functionality works as expected._
+> _Interact with the app frontend and confirm connectivity and functionality works as expected._

 </details>